engineeranalyst/HR-Analytics-Analysis/README.md

 2. **"Quick Wins" for Low-Performing Questions:** Address the specific questions identified in the "Rating by Question" chart.
 By focusing on areas where scores are consistently low, the organization can target "lowest-hanging fruit" issues to achieve an immediate lift in sentiment scores.
 3. **Convert the "Neutrals":** With a large block of employees in the "Neutral" (Score 3) category, the organization has a significant opportunity.
 I recommend an internal communication campaign focused on the "Employee Value Proposition" (EVP) to help convert these neutral observers into active, positive contributors.
 4. **Iterative Feedback Loops:** Utilize this dashboard as a persistent "Tactical HUD."
 By refreshing this data regularly, HR leadership can monitor the *velocity* of sentiment change following these interventions, effectively moving from "Reactive" to "Proactive" personnel management.

+## 🚀 How to Run This Project
+1. Download `HR Analytics Dashboard.xlsx`
+2. Import the CSV files for this project.
+3. Open the Queries and Connections Panel and put the full file path names of the CSV files in the Source.
+4. Refresh the Preview of the Data Source.